 The most prominent global policy response to climate change is currently covered by the United Nations Framework Convention on Climate Change (UNFCCC).
 There is clear evidence that Africa is constrained by its limited capacity to effectively participate in the international climate change policy discourse to foster climate actions at regional and national levels.
 Climate change diplomacy and negotiations are often technical and complex.
 It is difficult for new negotiators to fully grasp the nuances of the proceedings even over a period of many years.

 The African Group of Negotiators Expert Support (AGNES) has designed this training Program on climate governance, diplomacy and negotiations leadership with a view to address this important continental challenge.
-The participating institutions in the training Program are Strathmore University, Kenya School of Government, Addis Ababa University, University of Ghana and University of Zimbabwe.
 This is a call for applications to eligible applicants.

 OBJECTIVE AND EXPECTED LEARNING OUTCOMES